Burberry Inspire - Year 2

 Dixons Unity and Leeds East students

-In Dixons Unity, we also worked with their Hub students (part of their internal exclusion) delivering 16 tailored workshops.
+In Dixons Unity, we also worked with their Hub students (part of their internal exclusion) delivering 16 tailored artist-led workshops.
 These students thrived in the creative atmosphere and enjoyed the opportunity to try new things and work extensively with the artists.

 “Being in there with the students and seeing their engagement and creativity was really inspirational and for some of the students and our staff in the academy quite moving.”